Rick's Free Auto Repair Advice

 Air makes the remaining components oxidize and turn to gum and varnish

 Leave a glass of wine out on the counter for a week and see what’s left.
-The alcohol will be gone and the wine will be thick and gooey.
+The alcohol will be gone, and the wine will be thick and gooey.
 The same thing happens to gasoline.
 As the volatile components evaporate, the remaining components oxidize, causing gum and varnish deposits that can clog the small passages in carburetors and fuel injectors.

-Moisture in the air combines with the alcohol
+Moisture in the air combines with the alcohol to reduce gasoline shelf life

 The storage container—plastic versus metal gas cans

-What is gas stabilizer?
+What is a gas stabilizer?

 When to add gas stabilizer

-How long does gas stabilizer last?
+How long does a gas stabilizer last?

 You can, but it won’t do any good.
 Dead gasoline is dead.
 You can’t bring it back to life because all the volatile components are already gone and the rest of the gas has already turned to gum and varnish.